Assessors and consultants

 A Lexcel assessment is arranged through one of our three independent Lexcel assessment bodies (PDF 91kb) who are licensed by the Law Society:

-This ensures that the process is independent, objective and has a rigorous quality control.
-Only assessors who are suitably qualified with experience of the legal sector, and who have undergone Lexcel training, are allowed to assess practices against the Standard.
+This ensures that the process is independent and objective.
+Only assessors who are suitably qualified with experience of the legal sector, and who have undergone Lexcel training, are permitted to assess practices against the Standard.

 See assessment and award of accreditation for more information on what an assessor does.

 The assessors identify whether a practice works to the core requirements of Lexcel's practice management standard by examining its procedures and processes.
 The following forms will be used when an assessment is undertaken in relation to Lexcel: